-Will the proposed project interventions lead to erosion hazards?
-No Proposed project will reduce the erosion due to flood water by raising the existing profile with the formation of the embankment is taken to make the design flood resilient.
-Will the proposed project interventions lead to increased soil erosion?
-No Will the proposed project interventions result in the generation of hazardous and/or non- hazardous waste ?
-No Combustible, noncombustible and hazardous waste will be temporarily stored on-site in the designated locations and handed over to approve waste contractors for recycling purposes and safe disposal.
-Will the proposed project interventions result in potentially increased health risks for project workers and communities (e.g. COVID-19)?
-No The screening will be carried out before hiring the labour.
-Is the proposed project interventions being implemented in an area with high natural hazard risk ? (e.g. floods, earthquakes, landslides) No The proposed rehabilitation works will improve the drainage during monsoon without any environmental consequences.
-ECOLOGIO CAL ENVI RONMENT Will the proposed project interventions potentially cause any adverse impacts on habitats, ecosystems , and/or ecosystem services?
+COVID-19)?
+Is the proposed project interventions being implemented in an area with high natural hazard risk? (e.g. floods, earthquakes, landslides) No The proposed rehabilitation works will improve the drainage during monsoon without any environmental consequences.
+ECOLOGICAL ENVIRONMI Will the proposed project interventions potentially cause any adverse impacts on habitats , ecosystems , and/or ecosystem services?
 No No protected areas were observed near (1000 meters) of the proposed sub-project area.
 Will any rehabilitation & improvement works be located in areas that would promote the conversion of natural habitats?
-No Proposed rehabilitation works falls in rural area, Will any proposed project interventions be located on or near sensitive environmental areas , including national parks and protected areas?
-No The indirect impacts have been evaluated at 100 meters/328 feet on either side of the road center line of the proposed rehabilitation works (250 ft on each side from the center line),Only one School at approximately 280 ft way from the center line.
+No Proposed rehabilitation works falls in rural area, Will any proposed project interventions be located on or near sensitive environmental areas, including national parks and protected areas?
+No The indirect impacts have been evaluated at 100 meters/328 feet on either side of the road center line of the proposed rehabilitation works (250 ft on each side from the center line), two receptors have been observed one is Graveyard & other is School at 80ft & 190 ft away respectively.
 Are the proposed project interventions activities likely to pose risks to any endangered species?
-As far as the sub-project area is concerned, none of the endemic or endangered species of both flora and fauna were recorded from the sub-project site.
-Will the proposed project interventions involve No No land acquisition is involved as the proposed land acquisition? subproject interventions are within the existing RoW.
+No As far as the sub-project area is concerned, none of the endemic or endangered species of both flora and fauna were recorded from the sub-project site.
+SOCIAL ENVIRONMENT Will the proposed project interventions involve land acquisition?
+No No land acquisition is involved as the proposed subproject interventions are within the existing RoW.
 Are there any forced labor or child labor risks associated with contractors or other third parties involved in implementing this proposed project intervention?
 No Child & forced labour is not allowed on the SFERP, Is labor influx expected during the implementation of the proposed project interventions?
 Please estimate the strength of the anticipated outside labor force.
 No A large-scale labor influx is not expected due to the availability of local labor in the subproject area and the scale of works anticipated under the subproject.
+Will local labor be used for the proposed project intervention activities?
+Please estimate the strength of the anticipated local labor force.
+Yes Local operators/drivers will be preferred with valid driving licenses having experience driving vehicles like (trucks, dumpers, and Dozers, etc.).
+Will there be any temporary or permanent displacement as a result of the proposed project intervention activities?
+No None of the infrastructure and commercial activities exist within RoW.
+No resettlement is expected due to the rehabilitation of the proposed project's sub-component.